cj1128/handmade-hero/README.md

 - We should only clear the four gutters otherwise there will be some flashing
 - Implement a simple collision check
 - Seperate the header file into handmade.h and handmade_platform.h

+### Day 30: Moving Between Tile Maps

+- Define four tile maps, and notice that in C the two dimension array is Y first and X last
+- Define `canonicol_position` and `raw_postion`
+- Implement moving between tile maps